 The following uses for carbon are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 Carbon compounds are important in many facets of the petrotchemicals industry as the feedstock is carbon-based.
 Carbon is also the basis of fuels such as coal and oil since both coal and oil are rich in carbon.

 Carbon as graphite is a good lubricant.
 Carbon is a key component of steel.
 The analysis of iron (ferrous) metals in industry is important and ideally achieved in the field with robust equipment.
 Portable analysers exist that give rapid semi-quantitative analysis and grade identification of metals on-site.
 Charge coupled device (CCD) technology drives portable emission spectrometers to measure the whole spectrum necessary for the analysis of all common metals including iron and important components such as carbon in steel.